US Navy challenges Beijing's South China Sea claims, gets angry reaction - KTVZ

 On Thursday, Beijing said the Milius was driven away from the Paracels by People’s Liberation Army forces, a claim that was called “false” by the US 7th Fleet.

-Beijing has made similar claims after other FONOPs, which the US conducts regularly around the Paracels and the Spratly Islands (Nansha Islands in China) to the south, where China has also built up military fortifications.
+Beijing has made similar claims after other FONOPs, which the US conducts regularly around the Paracels and the Spratlys to the south.

 The Paracels are located east of Da Nang, Vietnam, and south of China’s Hainan Island.

-But Beijing claims almost all of 1.3 million-square-mile South China Sea as its sovereign territory.

-It regularly makes statements that any US Navy operations there inflame tensions and show that Washington, and its partners who keep a naval presence in the waterway, are damaging the region’s security.
+Beijing regularly makes statements that any US Navy operations in the South China Sea inflame tensions and show that Washington, and its partners who keep a naval presence in the waterway, are damaging the region’s security.

 The area around the Paracels was the site of a tense encounter between a Chinese warplane and US reconnaissance jet in February that was witnessed by a CNN crew.